Catholic Church in Argentina: Mid-20th Century

 The positions adopted by the Church authorities during the Dirty War varied.
 Depending on each case, they went from the open support of some bishops and priests to the armed groups of the left; to the explicit support the junta and its actions.
-The vast majority of the clergy remained on the sidelines, either because they ignored the events produced, or because they chose not to get involved. [ citation needed ] A number of those who disappeared during the Dirty War were priests.The role of the church as human rights activists was received by the state as Marxist/Communists, especially because the poor were perceived as most likely to organize.
+The vast majority of the clergy remained on the sidelines, either because they ignored the events produced, or because they chose not to get involved.
+A number of those who disappeared during the Dirty War were priests.
+The role of the church as human rights activists was received by the state as Marxist/Communists, especially because the poor were perceived as most likely to organize.
 Whilst political beliefs varied, the Liberation Theology movement in Argentina built itself out of long term injustices that had been ignored by the church.
 In the face of scrutiny or death, the religious commitment of the Catholics was the same commitment to the cause as the poor.

 During its peak, the human rights activists in Argentina caught the attention of the United States, whose attention to activism surrounding foreign nations was significantly heightened by the Cold War and concerns of communism.
 The result came in 1977, in the form of the senate's military aid authorization bill, which cut off all US military and commercial sales to Argentina.
 With a lack of foreign support, the military junta accepted a visit from the Inter-American Human Rights Commission (IAHRC) in 1978.